second-state/WasmEdge-WASINN-examples/wasmedge-mlx/README.md

 There are some metadata for MLX plugin you can set.

+### Basic setting

 - model_type (required): LLM model type.
 - tokenizer (required): tokenizer.json path
 - max_token (option): maximum generate token number, default is 1024.
 - enable_debug_log (option): if print debug log, default is false.

+### Quantization

+The following three parameters need to be set together.
+- is_quantized (option): If the weight is quantized.
+If is_quantized is false, then MLX backend will quantize the weight.
+- group_size (option): The group size to use for quantization.
+- q_bits (option): The number of bits to quantize to.

 ``` rust
 let graph = GraphBuilder::new(GraphEncoding::Mlx, ExecutionTarget::AUTO)